• Improve this Doc

 required-items

-Specifies required items which must be a part of the final filter.
-If the filter is missing some of the required items, it is discarded and not used in the mitigation phase.
-More than one required-items can be configured, then one of them must be fulfilled.
+Specifies the items that must be part of the final filter.
+If the filter is missing any of the required items, it is discarded and not used in the mitigation phase.
+If multiple required-items are configured, at least one of them must be fulfilled.

 List of available items: